jsunn-y/CARE/README.md

 # CARE:  a Benchmark Suite for the Classification and Retrieval of Enzymes
 ![image](figs/workflow.png)
 CARE is a datasets and benchmarks suite to evaluate the performance of models to predict the functions of enzymes.
 CARE is split into two tasks: classification of enzyme sequences based on Enzyme Commission (EC) number (Task 1), and retrieval of EC number given a reaction (Task 2).
-Our study is currently under review, and we expect that the splits and benchmarking results may change during revision.
-We would also welcome feedback and suggestions from the community during this process!
+This is the latest version of CARE to accompany our NeurIPS Datasets and Benchmarks paper.

 ## Datasets and splits
 Processed datasets/splits can be downloaded from [datasets.zip](https://zenodo.org/records/12207966), and these correspond to the same datasets as those preloaded to `processed_data` and `splits` in this repository.
 Note that in the full datasets and train sets, every row represents a unique protein-EC pair, or a unique reaction-EC pair.
 In the test sets, every row is also a unique protein-EC or reaction-EC pair, except for the promiscuous test set, where each row maps a protein seqeunce to a list of corresponding ECs.